 HEAR WORD!– a theatrical production designed for women’s empowerment then came to life.

 The Hear Word theatrical performances was born from her observation and understanding of women and their place in the society as she came back.

 More than the somewhat gender inequality most people would choose to champion, she narrowed down the problem to the lack of positive attitude and drive for greatness from the part of women.

-Hear Word shook Lagos theaters and appealed to many both within and outside the country.
-For her the feedback from women were all the satisfaction she wanted.
+Hear Word shook Lagos theatres and appealed to many both within and outside the country.
+For her, the feedback from women was all the satisfaction she wanted.

 The play was presented in multiple stages and open spaces across Lagos.

 Fafunwa draws her inspiration from the ever-buzzing and lucrative city of Lagos.
 According to her the vibrancy there is enough source for her creative art contents.

 Addressing the lack of patriotism in Nigeria, Ifeoma Fafunwa sees the need for every Nigerian to be concerned about the future of the nation which gives them their identity.